firegg4366/Potato-Launcher-Dist/README.md

 - tb24 - Template ID List

 # How to download
-Download the latest zip under releases.
+- v2.0.0-v2.2.3: Download the latest zip under releases.
+- v2.2.4-Recent: Download the latest exe under releases and run it.
+The app should be installed at `%localappdata\Programs\potato-launcher\potato-launcher.exe`.

 # Future Plans
 ### v2.3